chaoge525/soafee_demo/documentation/contributing.rst

     ./tools/qa-checks/run-checks.py --check=layer

+The layer compatibility QA check runs as a containerized application using Docker.
+Docker must therefore be installed on the host environment to perform this QA check.
+See the |Docker documentation|_ for installation instructions.

-Details for running the QA checks are given at `Quality Assurance Checks`_.
+Further details for running the QA checks are given at `Quality Assurance Checks`_.

 ********************
 Contribution Process